-The transition towards a more sustainable European future - Related Opinions
+The transition towards a more sustainable European future – a strategy for 2050 (own-initiative opinion) - Related Opinions

 The EESC is currently drafting an opinion that aims to define what "the sustainable economy we need" should look like by exploring new economic models, investment decisions vis-à-vis technological advances as well as novel indicators for growth and competitiveness.

 The proposed opinion will look at new approaches to more fairly distributing the burden of transformation towards a sustainable Europe.